egor-demidov/libgran/Writerside/topics/Custom-step-handler.md

 as inputs from the integrator and updates the positions and accelerations of particles in the granular system.
 So far, we have been using the built-in trivial step handler that merely increments the positions and velocities.
 However, it may sometimes be desirable to override the default behavior.
-For example, if you need on particle in the simulation to be fixed in space or undergoing uniform motion, you can define a custom step handler that will never increment the velocity of that particle.
+For example, if you need one particle in the simulation to be fixed in space or undergo uniform motion, you can define a custom step handler that will never increment the velocity of that particle.
 This is what we will do in this tutorial.
 A custom step handler will be created that takes as input the index of a particle that shall be fixed and does not